-Removing Containers and Queues from Your Private Azure Storage Account
+Removing Private Containers and Queues Created by Content Matrix from Your Azure Storage Account

 After a particularly large migration using the Import Pipeline, you may want to remove private containers and queues created by Content Matrix to free up space for more migration actions.
 Using Azure PowerShell, you can simultaneously remove all containers or queues that were created on the same date.
 A prerequisite to removing multiple containers and queues is that Azure PowerShell must be installed and configured.
 Refer to the Microsoft Azure PowerShell documentation for installation instructions and general information about Azure PowerShell Cmdlets.